Arnab Goswami arrested in two-year-old suicide case | Politics

 "Alibaug police arrested Goswami under sections 306 (abetment of suicide), and 34 (acts done by persons in furtherance of common intention) of the Indian Penal Code.
 This (arrest) pertains to the 2018 case of a man and his mother committing suicide.
 We have evidence (against Goswami)," the police official said.

 "When we gave the intimation (of arrest) to Goswami's wife, she tore up the paper," he added.
-In 2018, the architect and his mother committed suicide over alleged non-payment of dues by Republic TV, police said.
+The architect and his mother committed suicide over alleged non-payment of dues by Republic TV, police said.

 In May this year, Maharashtra Home Minister Anil Deshmukh announced he has ordered a fresh probe in the case after a complaint by Adnya Naik, daughter of the architect Anvay Naik.
 Deshmukh said Adnya alleged that the Alibaug police had not investigated the alleged non-payment of dues from Goswami's channel, which she claimed drove her father and grandmother to suicide in May 2018.